ptabriz/FOSS4G_workshop/README.md

 <img src="img/outliner.JPG" height="300"> <br>
 ___________________
 ### Python console
 The Python console is a very useful editor for testing and executing short commands, which can then integrated in larger workflows.
-The Blender modelling and gaming modules are already loaded in python console so you can you can test your code snippets without extra effort of calling the modules.
+The Blender modeling and gaming modules are already loaded in python console so you can you can test your code snippets without extra effort of calling the modules.

 ![Blender Viewport](img/python_console.png) <br> Python console (retrieved from Blender manual)|
 |:---:|